 - Don’t eat anything you don’t enjoy

-- You are responsible for balancing your pleasure and taking care of body
+- You are responsible for balancing your pleasure and nourishing your body well

 These guidelines lay a foundation for French children on how to be with food.
-This structure serves as an inoculation against some of the eating issues we suffer in the U.S. such as getting disconnected from our body cues of: hunger (Guideline No 1, above), satiation (No 2), and how foods make our bodies feel (No 3).
-The French eating lessons clue in on deprivation around eating by focusing on your right to pleasure in eating, thus avoiding the emotional tsunami triggered by restricting food (No 4).
-There is also a good amount of self-care taught to French women generation to generation about honoring their bodies and their psyches (No 7).
-The mindfulness behind all of these lessons make for wonderful French habits around food and eating.
+This structure serves as an inoculation against some of the eating issues we suffer in the U.S. such as getting disconnected from our body cues of: hunger, satiation, and how foods make our bodies feel.
+The French eating lessons clue in on deprivation around eating by focusing on your right to pleasure in eating, thus avoiding the anxiety triggered by dieting.
+There is also a good amount of whole-self care taught to French women generation to generation about honoring their bodies and their psyches.
+All of these lessons make for wonderful French habits around food and eating.

 There is no American counterpart to the framework French children learn around eating.
 In American culture, there are few if any cultural eating rules.
 There is little mealtime structure today; often kids eat quickly and get on to other activities.
 Most parents don’t teach children how to eat.
 We give them little, if any, information on what to eat, portion sizes, or nutrition.

 We don’t focus on the experience of eating as the French do.
-When American parents do give some instruction around eating, it is often a strict, colorless reciting of vitamin requirements with no fun to be found: “You need to get 4 servings of green vegetables, and 50 grams of protein per day.”
-We certainly don’t show kids what 'enjoying' a meal looks like as the French do.
+When American parents do give some instruction around eating, it is often a colorless reciting of vitamin requirements with no fun to be found: “You need to get 4 servings of green vegetables, and 50 grams of protein per day.”
+We certainly don’t show kids what enjoying a meal looks like as the French do.
 We don't often show them the delight in trying new flavors and textures.
-We don't often show them the pleasure of a meal's social experience interacting with others, as French children learn early on.
+We don't show them the pleasure of a meal's social experience interacting with friends and family, as French children learn early on.

-The American Vacuum leaves fertile ground for some of the current, extreme behavior some women experience around eating in the U.S. Without any eating intentions or structure in place, it is easy for a peculiar diet or food limitation to sound appealing to a young girl, like when she eliminates all sugar or gluten from her diet.
-This harsh restricting doesn’t clash with specific norms around eating for an American teenager like it would for her French counterpart.
+The Great American Vacuum leaves fertile ground for some of the current, extreme behavior some women experience around eating in the U.S. Without any eating intentions or structure in place, it is easy for a peculiar diet to sound appealing to a young girl, like when she eliminates all sugar or gluten from her diet.
+Weird food restricting or behavior doesn’t clash with specific norms around eating for an American teenager like it would for her French counterpart.

-To make matters worse here in the U.S., most of our young girls’ mothers have their own eating issues.
-An American mom could be constantly dieting, strictly limiting certain foods, obsessed with her scale (and other numbers), eating to soothe emotions, or locking herself into an unrealistic idea of what she is "suppose to" look like.
-The disordered eating epidemic in the U.S. has been getting worse in the last 60 years or so years because of our diet culture, leaving today’s American girls with few mentally healthy eating role models.
-In France, French mothers have been taught to eat the same way they teach their children, so there are many mentally healthy women to be role models for young, French girls.
+To make matters worse, here in the U.S., most mothers have their own eating issues.
+An American mom could be constantly dieting, strictly limiting certain foods, obsessed with her scale (and other numbers), eating to soothe emotions, or locking herself into an unrealistic idea of what she is suppose to look like.
+The disordered eating epidemic in the U.S. has been getting worse in the last 50 years or so years because of our diet culture, leaving today’s American girls with few healthy eating role models.
+In France, French mothers have been taught to eat the same way they teach their children, so there are many healthy women to be role models for young, French girls.

 French women don't diet

-French women don't go on diets because, as Mireille Guilliano author of the New York Times bestseller French Women Don’t Get Fat (2010) explains, French women “avoid anything that demands too much effort for too little pleasure.”
+French women don't go on diets because, as Mireille Guilliano explains, French women “avoid anything that demands too much effort for too little pleasure.”
 French women see the deprivation from a diet as “no way to live.”
 Mireille thinks American dieting stems from ours being a “country of extremes and denial.”
 She implies that somehow we Americans enjoy denying ourselves or feel that we need to earn our pleasures.

-French women are smart to avoid the dieting trap we've fallen into in the U.S. in the last 60 years.
+French women are smart to avoid the dieting trap we've fallen into in the U.S. in the last 50 years.
 Happily, there is a movement afoot changing all that; dieting is developing quite a bad rap in the recent years.
-Dieting is now considered a "risk factor" for developing and eating disorder by the National Eating Disorder Association (NEDA).
-And, it is now well accepted that the deprivation and guilt around food that dieters experience are at the core of most of the eating issues women have in the U.S. (NEDA website).
+Dieting is now considered a risk factor for developing and eating disorder by the National Eating Disorder Association (NEDA).
+And, it is now well accepted that the deprivation and guilt around food that dieters experience are at the core of most of the eating issues women have in the U.S..

 French women take responsibility for their own care.
-A French woman learns that “as an adult, she is the keeper of her own equilibrium” so she doesn’t need to resort to external diet plans to give her instruction.
+According to Mireille Guilliano, a French woman learns that “as an adult, she is the keeper of her own equilibrium” so she doesn’t need to resort to external diet plans to give her instruction.
 She regulates herself as she has seen her mother do.
-She feels entitled to take her own needs for pleasure and sustenance into consideration, again, as she has seen her mother do.
+She feels entitled to take her body's needs for nourishment and pleasure into consideration, again, as she has seen her mother do.
 She celebrates her hunger and cravings and feels empowered to feed them.

-This week's TIME magazine feature article agreed with Mireille’s message of taking individual responsibility for one’s own eating.
+A recent TIME magazing cover feature agreed with Mireille’s message of taking individual responsibility for one’s own eating.
 The TIME article highlights the idea that a diet which works for one person isn’t necessarily the answer for another person.
 There is no one size fits all answer for eating.
 Each person needs to account for her own psychology and behavior in figuring out her own way to eat.

-The TIME article joins the overwhelming recommendation from most psychologically-minded eating experts.
-This is to listen to your own body and mind, and consider what works for you.
+The TIME article joins the overwhelming recommendation from most psychologically-minded eating experts: to listen to your own body and mind, and consider what works for you.

 - Mireille Guilliano, French Women Don’t Get Fat (2010).

-- Mireille's blog, French Women Don't Get Fat.
+- Mireille Guilliano's blog, French Women Don't Get Fat.